 Sadly then, the hero is introduced—Harry Hamlin is about as animate here as your average end table.
 Then they give him a ‘lovable’ sage, played by Burgess Meredith in his most overboard fashion.
 We Groan.
 Worst, they add a ‘cute’ mechanical owl, kind of a Bronze-Age R2D2: this little bastard is guaranteed to make you nauseous.

-Directed aimlessly by Desmond Davis, the story moves like molasses, the acting is leaden, the action scenes are lame.
-Leonard Rosenman’s score is a far cry from the fantasy epics Bernard Herrmann created, the sets and costumes show little inspiration, there is scant sense of grandeur, exotica or eroticism to the whole shebang.
+Aimlessly directed by Desmond Davis, the story moves like molasses, the acting leaden, action scenes lame.
+Leonard Rosenman’s score is a far cry from the fantastic auras Bernard Herrmann created, the sets and costumes show little inspiration, there’s scant sense of grandeur, exotica or eroticism to the whole shebang.

 Sin of sins, the clincher, is that the stop-motion special effects of Ray Harryhausen were no longer in line with the times; there are no chills, thrills or laughs in the creatures trotted out.
 They just look dated and goofy, serving only to remind you of the really marvelous visions cherished from Harryhausen’s work two decades earlier in Jason And The Argonauts and Mysterious Island.
 A $15,000,000 sleeping aid, it nonetheless drew hopeful crowds and made it to the #11 spot of the year, grossing $41,000,000 just in North America.

-With Judi Bowker, Sian Phillips, Tim Pigott-Smith, Flora Robson, Donald Houston.
-The film must at least be credited for giving us the line “Release the Kraken!”, which would get a much lustier airing in the better 2010 remake, courtesy of Liam Neeson’s properly bold “RE-LEASE THE KRAKEN!”
+With Judi Bowker, Sian Phillips, Tim Pigott-Smith, Flora Robson and Donald Houston.
+The film must at least be credited for giving us the line “Release the Kraken!”, which would get a much lustier airing in the for-once better 2010 remake, courtesy of Liam Neeson’s properly bold “RE-LEASE THE KRAKEN!”